 Third, the reading passage says that there is a high chance of destroying the scientific evidence surrounding the fossils by commercial fossil collectors.
 The professor opposes this point by explaining that universities and scientific communities are not able to discover and collect all fossils.
 She argues that the scientific community depends on commercial collectors to collect and discover fossils.

-- Do you agree or disagree with the following statement Children over the age of 15 should be allowed to vote Use specific reasons and examples to support your answer 60
+- Do you agree or disagree with the following statement The knowledge we gain from personal experiences is more valuable than the knowledge we gain from books Use specific reasons and examples to support your answer Do not use memorized examples 60

 - All too often inventors from the U S and European countries are incorrectly credited for creating the modern world In fact various nations around the world are truly responsible for many of the innovations that have shaped our lives today To give one exam 3